Stellar engulfment

 Infographic on a Sun-like star evolving into a red giant and engulfing a planet.

 Stellar engulfment is the process in which a star at the end of its main sequence phase of its life expands into a red giant star and engulfs some or all of the planets or brown dwarfs orbiting around it.
 The majority of planetary systems (around 61%) including the Solar System will experience at least one stellar engulfment event on the onset of Helium fusion and near the first dredge-up.
+It can also occur if the planet's orbit around a main-sequence star decays until it hits the surface; the first observed engulfment event, ZTF SLRN-2020, was likely of this type.

-While engulfment of planets can leave behind traces, particularly with Lithium, it is quickly diluted.
+Engulfments of giant planets are observed from Earth as low-luminosity luminous red novae.
+While engulfment of planets can leave behind traces, particularly with lithium, it is quickly diluted.
 The same is the case for brown dwarfs.